glpi-project/doc/source/modules/management/tabs/database_instances.rst

 -----

 :doc:`Locks </modules/assets/tabs/locks>` are used to prevent a field from being modified when the inventory is uploaded.
-You can lock/unlock the fields you wish in a GLPI object.
+You can lock/unlock the fields you wish in a GLPI item.

 Notes
 -----

-:doc:`Note </modules/tabs/notes>` lets you add enriched text and attach a document.
+:doc:`Note </modules/tabs/notes>` lets you add rich-text text and attach a document.

 Domains
 -------

-You can attach :doc:`Domains </modules/management/domains>` to your computer.
-Domains are also linked to other objects such as records, problems, etc.
+You can attach :doc:`Domains </modules/management/domains>` to the current item.
+Domains are also linked to other items such as records, problems, etc.

 Appliances
 ----------

 :doc:`Appliances </modules/management/appliance>` includes all business applications managed within GLPI.
-They can be linked to another GLPI object (computer, application, etc.) as well as to another appliance.
+They can be linked to another GLPI item (computer, application, etc.) as well as to another appliance.

 .. include:: ../../tabs/historical.rst